PsychoGodly/Duroc-Notifier-v2.1.9.5/README.md

 5-Plug an android device to the machine(make sure USB Debugging is working; you can find it Developer Options in Android Settings)
 6-Click debug and wait till app get opened

+NOTE :

+Change app parametrers to your own database. the app works on two databases
+    - Users
+    - Your Own DB